Annuity Sale Options

 While selling your annuity takes time, don’t rush the decision-making process.
 Decide how much money you need, then compare different offers to choose the one that best serves your current and future financial situation.

 Like any major decision, selling an annuity comes with pros and cons.

 Tax Implications of Selling Your Annuity Payments

-There are different tax treatments depending on the type of annuity you sell.
-For structured settlement annuities that are from a personal injury lawsuit, there’s no tax because that money is not considered income.
+U.S. federal income tax treatment depends on the type of annuity you sell.
+For structured settlement annuities, there’s no tax because that money is not considered income.

-However, there could be tax implications when selling investment or inherited annuities, so it’s best to get advice from a financial or tax professional.
+However, there can be tax implications when selling investment or inherited annuities, so get advice from a financial or tax professional.